SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Swift determines the variable's type based on its initial value.

+You can provide a type explicitly by writing it after a colon (``:``).

+.. testcode:: type-annotation

+   -> let implicitString = "Hello"
+   << // implicitString : String = "Hello"
+   -> let explicitString : String = "Hello"
+   << // explicitString : String = "Hello"

+If you want to cast a value to another type, you do it explicitly.

+.. testcode:: cast
+   -> let label = "The width is "
+   -> let width = 94
+   -> println(label + String(width))
+   << The width is 94

+.. admonition:: Experiment

+   What error do you get if you remove the cast from the last line?
+   Why?

 Assignment matches parts on the left side to parts on the right, which allows you to perform several assignments at once.
 For example, to swap the value of ``x`` and ``y``: